HKhawaja/Google-Maps/README.md

 # Google-Maps

-Uses the Google Maps API and Autocomplete API to draw a real-time updating route using the phone's current location and an entered destination
+An Android application that employs the Google Maps API and Autocomplete API to draw a real-time updating route using the phone's current location and an entered destination